RooyyDoe/project-1-1920/README.md

 Live link: [Demo](https://rooyydoe.github.io/project-1-1920/)

+- [X] Brainstorming for a concept
+- [X] Fetched data from the OBA-API
+- [X] Made a search bar that actually works
+- [X] Generated data into HTML with a template engine
+- [X] Made different routes for the user to navigate to
+- [X] Making use of modules to structure the code
+- [X] Using WAFS and CSSTTR into this project
+- [X] Tool for online presentations for kids
+- [X] Generated presentation templates with the data of the books
-- [X]
+- [X] Full screen option for presentations

 ## Description

-In the start screen of my product users are presented with a list of all gaming genres.
-The user can select a genre out of this list that the user wants to know more about by clicking on it.
-The user is then directed to a new page where all the games within the selected genre are presented in a list in the same way as the genres were previously.
-The games within the selected genre are obtained using an RAWG API.
-The user is now able to select one of these games in the list to obtain more detailed information about it.
-When a certain game is selected, the user will be navigated to a new page with all sorts of details about the game.
+In the start screen of my product users are presented with a search input and theme suggestions.
+The user can select a theme out of the list that the user wants to know more about by clicking on it the user can also use the search input for this.
+The user is then directed to a new page where all the books within the selected theme or search output are floating of the top of ur screen down to the bottom.
+The books within the selected theme or search input are obtained using an OBA API.
+The user is now able to select one of the books that is floating down.
+When a certain book is selected, the user will be navigated to a new page where the user can select a presentation template. when the user has selected one of the presentation templates it will show all the data of the book in it.
+The user will also be able to edit the template on the way they like it to be.
+And when the user wants to present the presentation they can click on full screen can present this to the class or teacher.

 ## Usage